This unique situational awareness training is designed to increase your awareness just by reading it.

 Exercise 2: Observe internal changes from green to red

-Situational awareness is not only about what is happening around you, it is also about what is happening inside you.
+In learning how to develop awareness you are not only learning about what is happening around you, you are also learning about what is happening inside you.
 Self-awareness is the tool for monitoring your internal environment, which includes warnings of danger.
 The model in which you Imagine your intuition is like a traffic light offers you three possible states.
 Let us consider you are a single woman out for your morning jog:

 - Green: This is your neutral baseline emotional state.
 It’s important to know what this feels like so that you can compare changes in your internal condition.